Licensing Alcohol, Entertainment & Late Night Refreshment

 (There are certain exemptions from this definition which are set out in the Act).

-Please note that performances by children are governed by the Children and Young Persons Acts 1933 and 1963, and the Children (Performances) Regulations 1968.
+Please note that performances by children are governed by the Children and Young Persons Acts 1933 and 1963, and the Children (Performances and Activities) Regulations 2014.

-If children are to perform as part of any regulated entertainment then permission maybe required from the Education Welfare Service.
+If children are to perform as part of any regulated entertainment then a licence will be required from the Child Employment Team.

-You can find further details by viewing the Children in Entertainment page.
+You can find further details by viewing the Child Employment Team web page Children in Entertainment.

 The provision of late night refreshment.

 Late night refreshment is defined under the Act as the supply of hot food or drink to the public or a section of the public on or from any premises whether for the consumption on or off the premises (mobile units included) between 11pm and 5am.
 This requirement includes takeaways, restaurants and place like garages or service stations that sell hot food.